AlexP-Coding/DistributedComputing/FacultyTips/Tips.md

 ### 5 - Priority
 - The task manager has a priority functionality that can check and compare priority by itself, without need for the priority queue

+### 6 - Compilation
+- Do not forget the makefile (optimization -O3), one for each iteration
+- File name should be tsp.c
+- Executable name must be tsp

+### 7 - Submission
+- If we made improvements to the serial version post-delivery, we may re-submit it with the OpenMP version (if so, write the changes in the report)